abigail-cbu/FirewallFinal/README.md

 Look up the URL in the Access List

-    If the AccessList is in the Access List, return the packet Otherwise, Report an attempt to penetrate the firewall in the firewall log.
+    If the Firewall is in the Access List, return the packet Otherwise, Report an attempt to penetrate the firewall in the firewall log.